 We never heard this theory when we were young, vegetarians in the jungle, but it influenced our every day … until they broach the threshold.
 No matter how small, passive, and invisible some vegetarians might be, everyone has a threshold.
 By the time Sean “the bully” whipped a wadded up piece of paper at my face, to impress Dave, the all-star defensive tackle at our school, I’d simply had enough.

-Dave was the superstar defensive tackle, in our high school, who would go onto play college ball.
 Dave never had anything to prove to anyone in high school.
 Sean, however, was a medium-sized guy who was always on the lookout to prove himself.
-Those who were near him, on the hierarchical totem pole of teenagers, often received his proverbial boot to their face, so Sean could define himself worthy of the respect and friendship of someone like Dave.
-The proverbial boot to the face, in my case, was a wadded up ball of paper that landed so flush that Sean and Dave found it hilarious.
+Those of us near him, on the hierarchical totem pole of teenagers, often received his proverbial boot to our face, so Sean could define himself worthy of the respect and friendship of someone like Dave.
+The proverbial boot to the face, in my case, was a wadded up ball of paper that landed so flush Dave found it hilarious.

 “Knock it off!” the scariest teacher in our school yelled.
 “Return to your seat!” he said yelling my name.
 It took me about fifteen seconds to cool down, and I did after the scary teacher screamed at me again at the top of his lungs.
 I sat back down, and I tried to cool off.
 “You two, see me after class,” the teacher yelled, calling out our names, in his baritone voice.

-“You think you’re a tough guy don’t you?” the football star, Dave, whispered to me when class was over.
+“You think you’re a tough guy don’t you?” the football superstar, Dave, whispered to me when class was over.

 “I don’t,” I said.
 “I really don’t, but I’m not going to put up with that.”